CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 # How to enable Application Insights Profiler on Azure Compute resources

 This walkthrough demonstrates how to enable Application Insights Profiler on an ASP.NET applications hosted by Azure Compute resources.
-The examples include support for Virtual Machine, Virtual Machine Scale Sets, Services Fabric, Cloud Services, and applicatons hosted on on-prem servers.
+The examples include support for Virtual Machine, Virtual Machine Scale Sets, Services Fabric, Cloud Services, and applications hosted on on-prem servers.

 The following will be presented in the walkthrough:
 * Overview